 Study and practice in making speeches for a variety of public forums.
 Major emphasis is placed on effective speech preparation and delivery.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: ENG 1113)
+(Prerequisite: ENG 1113 or ENG 1114)

 SPT 1153 Voice, Diction and Phonetics